tushaar82/VELOX-v4/docs/phase_4_frontend_dashboard.md

 ### Quality Requirements
 - [ ] UI is responsive and accessible
 - [ ] Real-time data is accurate and consistent
-- [ ] Error handling prevents system failures
+- [ ] Error handling is comprehensive and user-friendly
-- [ ] Monitoring provides visibility into performance
-- [ ] Code follows established patterns and best practices
+- [ ] Security controls are properly enforced
-- [ ] Documentation is complete and accurate
+- [ ] User experience is intuitive and efficient

 ## Risks and Mitigations